About Dr. Steinkamp

 Foundational Beliefs:

-• People can use the time of estrangement for honest self-reflection, accountability, personal growth and acceptance – of themselves and others.
+People can use the time of estrangement for honest reflection, accountability, personal growth and acceptance – of themselves and others.

-• People’s feelings, temperament, interpersonal skills, and communication style greatly influence the quality of their relationships - both with themselves and others.
+People’s history, generational trauma, feelings, temperament, interpersonal skills, and communication style greatly influence the quality of their relationships—both with themselves and others.

 Lessons Learned

-These choices allow us to uncover the roots of issues that inhibit us from recognizing the needs and desires of those we hold most dear.
+I've learned that the choice to move into acceptance allows us to uncover the roots of issues that inhibit us from recognizing the needs and desires of those we hold most dear - our adult children.
 By holding on to our hopes and dreams for our children as they move into adulthood, we risk losing perspective.
-We can fail to recognize how we contribute to strained relationships and ultimately to their choice to cut off communication.

 In helping people deal with relational conflict, I’ve developed strategies and tools to assist you in these dark wintery times.